juju/docs/src/en/commands.md

    **Details:**

-   Interactively debug a hook remotely on a service unit.
+   Interactively debug a hook remotely on an application unit.

+   See the "juju help ssh" for information about SSH related options accepted by the debug-hooks command.